 Skip to Main Content

-Dr. Garrett R. Roll is a general surgeon who specializes in abdominal organ transplantation for both adults and children, including liver and kidney transplant surgery from living donors.
-He also performs general surgery in patients with end-stage organ disease and patients with immunosuppression.
-His expertise includes using minimally invasive surgical techniques.
+Dr. Garrett R. Roll is a general surgeon who specializes in abdominal organ transplantation.
+He cares for both adults and children, performing liver and kidney transplants using living donors; complex procedures involving the liver, pancreas, gallbladder and bile ducts; and kidney autotransplants (removing a diseased kidney to treat a challenging problem with the ureter, then placing the kidney back into the patient).
+He also provides surgical care for patients with end-stage organ disease and patients on immunosuppressive therapies.
+His expertise includes using minimally invasive techniques.

 Roll earned his medical degree from the Lewis Katz School of Medicine at Temple University.
-He completed a residency in general surgery and a fellowship in abdominal transplant surgery at UCSF.
-After completing his training, he was a senior international fellow in liver transplant and retrieval at Queen Elizabeth Hospital Birmingham, home to the busiest liver surgery unit in the United Kingdom.
-During this time, he gained experience with the NMP-L technology.
+He completed a residency in general surgery and a fellowship in abdominal transplant surgery at UCSF, while also studying liver cell therapy and liver regeneration in Dr. Holger Willenbring's laboratory.
+After completing his training, he was a senior international fellow in liver retrieval and transplant at Queen Elizabeth Hospital Birmingham, which has the busiest liver surgery unit in the United Kingdom.
+During this time, he gained experience with donation after circulatory death (DCD) liver transplantation and a method of preserving donated livers during transport called normothermic machine perfusion.

 • Education